mrroot5/wallet-python-django/README.md

 ...

 Are you here yet?
 OK, nice one.
 I should invite you to a cup of coffee.
-Just give me your wallet username and password to get in touch hehehe (yep, a simple joke).
+Just give me your wallet username and password to get in touch hehehe (yep, a silly joke).